-- If necessary, raise or remove the head restraint/headrest to position the top tether strap (1) over the top of the seatback.
+If necessary, raise or remove the head restraint/headrest to position the top tether strap over the top of the seatback (1).
 If the head restraint/headrest is removed, store it in a secure place.
 Be sure to reinstall the head restraint/headrest when the child restraint is removed.
-See "Head restraint/headrest " in this section for head restraint/headrest adjustment, removal and installation information. - 2.
-Route the top tether strap 1 between the head restraint/headrest and the top of the seatback.
+See "Head restraint/headrest " in this section for head restraint/headrest adjustment, removal and installation information.

-- 3. Secure the tether strap to the tether anchor point (2) on the seatback. - 4.
-Refer back to child restraint installation steps before tightening the tether strap.
+- 2. Secure the tether strap to the tether anchor point (2) on the seat directly behind the child restraint. - 3.
+Refer to the appropriate child restraint installation procedure steps in this section before tightening the tether strap.